 - are a recent undergraduate or postgraduate student (conferral of degree after 1 January of the year preceding the conference) who are presenting their thesis work.

 Authors may express their interest in participating in the OSPP contest when submitting their abstract.
-With the "Letter of Schedule", authors are informed about the final form of their presentation: oral, poster or PICO.
-In case of poster or PICO, students fulfilling the above criteria can register for OSPP by selecting the respective link in the Letter of Schedule.
-In case of more than one poster and/or PICO presentation as a first author, students are asked to decide which presentation should participate in the OSPP contest.
-The student names are then forwarded to the OSPP coordinators of the respective Programme Group.
-Authors receive a confirmation email after the OSPP registration deadline (which is about two weeks after the Letter of Schedule).
+With the letter of schedule, authors are informed about the final form of their presentation: oral, poster, or PICO.
+In case of poster or PICO, students fulfilling the above criteria can register for OSPP by selecting the respective link in the letter of schedule.
+In case of more than one poster and/or PICO presentation as a first author, students are asked to decide which presentation should be included in the OSPP contest.
+The student names are then forwarded to the OSPP coordinators of the respective programme group.
+Authors receive a confirmation email after the OSPP registration deadline (which is about two weeks after the letter of schedule).

-If you participate in OSPP, please attach the OSPP label (blue SVG, blue PNG, yellow SVG, yellow PNG) to your poster board.
-Alternatively, you might include the label in the poster itself.
-If you participate with a PICO, you are kindly asked to add the OSPP label to your PICO presentation header.
+Candidates for the OSPP award attach the OSPP label (blue SVG, blue PNG, yellow SVG, yellow PNG) to their poster board or include the label in the poster itself.
+Candidates presenting a PICO contribution add the OSPP label to their PICO presentation header.

-The OSPP coordinator of each Programme Group sends out emails to all (co-)conveners with the list of OSPP abstracts to be judged in their session and asking them to nominate three judges for each presentation before the meeting.
+The OSPP coordinator of each programme group sends out emails to all (co-)conveners with the list of OSPP abstracts to be judged in their session and asks them to nominate three judges for each presentation before the meeting.
 The (co-)conveners obtain prior consent from the judges and may choose to do part of the judging themselves.
 To avoid conflicts of interest, judges should not be involved in the work or supervision of the student.
-The OSPP coordinator checks before the meeting that enough judges have been assigned to each participating poster or PICO presentation and may nominate additional judges if necessary.
+The EGU OSPP award coordinator checks before the meeting that enough judges have been assigned to each participating poster or PICO presentation and may nominate additional judges if necessary.

 Evaluation forms for each OSPP presentation will then be made available to all judges via a personal link to the OSPP online system.
 These forms include a number of criteria to be evaluated by the judges.
-Criteria include the scientific quality of the presentation, the design and the student’s ability to answer questions with marks from 0 to 10.
+Criteria include the scientific quality of the presentation, the design, and the student’s ability to answer questions, with marks given from 0 to 10.

 The judges evaluate the presentations at the General Assembly during the poster session or the PICO viewing time, respectively.
-Note, that the 2-minutes presentation of PICOs is not part of the award evaluation.
-Each judge is expected to speak to the student during the poster/PICO session because this guarantees some extra attendance for the student, and because the student’s ability to describe and defend their work is part of the OSPP evaluation criteria.
+Note that the two-minute presentation of PICOs is not part of the award evaluation.
+Each judge is expected to speak to the student during the poster/PICO session because this both guarantees some extra attendance for the student and because the student’s ability to describe and defend their work is part of the OSPP evaluation criteria.
 The judges are asked to work confidentially.
 The judges then fill in the evaluation forms online.

-After the General Assembly, the OSPP Programme Group coordinator proposes a ranking among all the participating posters and PICOs (one combined list) in the Programme Group based on average marks that are automatically compiled from all evaluation forms.
+After the General Assembly, each programme group’s OSPP coordinator proposes a ranking among all the participating posters and PICOs (one combined list) in the programme group based on average marks that are automatically compiled from all evaluation forms.
 The top presentations of this ranking will get the award.
-The number of awards in each Programme Group should depend on the quality and the number of participating presentations in that year.
+The number of awards in each division should depend on the quality and the number of participating presentations that year.
 In general, the number of awards should be small to keep the contest competitive and the award a special distinction.
-The Programme Group Chair / Division President ultimately decides on the awards based on the ranking, not later than two months after the General Assembly.
+The division president ultimately decides on the awards based on the ranking no later than two months after the General Assembly.

-Each awardee is notified by the EGU OSPP coordinator.
-Awardees are asked to submit a short statement on affiliation and research interests (2-3 sentences), a portrait photo and their PICO presentation or a PDF of their poster to the EGU Executive Office.
-The information is published in the EGU Newsletter and on the EGU OSPP award website.
-The awardees receive a conference fee waiver for the next EGU General Assembly and are invited to submit a paper free of publication costs to one of the EGU journals.
+Each awardee is notified by the EGU OSPP award Coordinator.
+Awardees are asked to submit a short statement on affiliation and research interests (two to three sentences), a portrait photo, and their PICO presentation or a PDF of their poster to the EGU Office.
+The information is published on the EGU OSPP Awards section of the website.
+The awardees receive a conference fee waiver for the next EGU General Assembly and are invited to submit a paper (of which the awardee is first author) free of publication costs to one of the EGU journals.
 At the respective division meeting held at the next General Assembly, each awardee receives an award certificate.